Dre Campbell Farm

 Plants for Bees and Butterflies

-Plants that produce bright flowers or fragrant blooms will attract bees and butterflies to your garden.
+Bright flowers and fragrant blooms attract bees and butterflies to your garden.

-Some of the best options include helenium, yarrow, and perennial asters.
-Coreopsis, black-eyed Susan, and cardinal flowers are also great options.
+The best options include helenium, yarrow, dandelion, and perennial asters.
+Coreopsis, black-eyed Susan, sage, verbena, and cardinal flowers are also great options.

 Provide a variety of plants that bloom from spring through fall.
 This will give beneficial insects a continuous food source around your yard.